juanjosefernandez/juanjosefernandez.github.io/README.md

 [ ] Have categories appear at the bottom, clickable to take you to a category page listing all the posts of that category [ ] Add posts from Instagram that had considerable writing or worthwhile images.
 [ ] make the image  that displays in the blog preview in the list be a link to the blog post

+Pages to Create:
+[ ] My Arts Education Statement - use the one from MCAD with edits [ ] Something that aggreagates all my comics teaching posts via category

+[ ] Create a page that documents the history of the Dog City Press Project [ ] Photograph all boxes and books for this post